Natural Baby Life logo (480 x 130)

 Taco Bell is one of the few fast-food chains to put their money where their mouth is in terms of cleaning up their menu.
 Over the last 15 years, they have committed to being transparent, simplifying ingredients, adding healthier options, and reducing sodium content in their foods.

 For those of us that eat junk food as a guilty pleasure once in a while, yes, it’s okay to eat at Taco Bell while pregnant.
-With the caveat that you stay away from items that are too high in calories, fat, or salt.

 Let’s look at some facts, and dispel a few myths about Taco Bell just to be sure.